 - Plan for lengthier shipment times and extra costs: When spring thaw season arrives, recognize that getting your shipments to their destination may mean waiting a few additional weeks, changing up your route or taking on additional per-mile costs.

 - Rely on a knowledgeable and transparent transportation partner: Above all, be sure to discuss seasonal weight restrictions with your transportation company.
-As industry experts, we’re the most familiar with load restrictions and what it takes to deliver shipments without violating these rules.
-At ATS, we pride ourselves on being able to find the best solutions for our customers' needs and their customers’ expectations — helping them avoid shipment delays, unnecessary extra costs and frustrations.
+As industry experts, they're the most familiar with load restrictions and what it takes to deliver shipments without violating these rules.

 Like other weather-based restrictions and measures, spring thaw could be out of your control, unless you rely on industry experts.
 By taking the time to understand how frost restrictions impact your shipments, you’ll be better prepared to make informed decisions about your shipping and logistics efforts.